 The battle appears to have kicked off at noon, and after hours of heavy fighting the Teutonic Knights appeared to be gaining the advantage.
 One source claims that von Juningen himself led his cavalry into the ranks of an elite Cracovian unit, and by all accounts the Polish-Lithuanian force were at this stage stretched to breaking point and bouncing off the ropes.

 Using his last throw of the dice Jagiełło ordered his final batch of reserves into the fray, a move which proved a masterstroke.
 By this stage large numbers of Teutonic Knights had recklessly galloped off in pursuit of retreating Poles, and Jagiełło’s solar plexus blow stabilized a battle which was edging from his grasp.

-AftermathOver eight thousand Teutonic Knights are thought to have been killed, and over fourteen thousand captured, and while Polish-Lithuanian casualties are perceived to be high (accurate figures appear to be unknown) Grunwald was seen as nothing less than a landslide success.
+AftermathOver 8,000 Teutonic Knights are thought to have been killed, and over 14,000 captured.
+While Polish-Lithuanian casualties are perceived to be high (accurate figures appear to be unknown), Grunwald was seen as nothing less than a landslide success for their side.
 Jagiełło had triumphed over his bitter enemy, restored Polish pride and inflicted a hammer blow on an order which had seemed almost invincible.
 Strangely though, the decision to push on to Marienburg wasn’t taken until it was way too late.